perfguru87/perftracker/README.md

 You can add several projects which will be displayed as dropdown list in the menu then.
 To add/modify/delete the projects go to:
 $PERF_TRACKER_URL/admin/perftracker/projectmodel/

+### Managing the hardware farm

+You can add your hardware fleet and specify in which projects it is used:
+$PERF_TRACKER_URL/admin/perftracker/hwfarmnodemodel/

+So then you will be able to manage hardware locking on the 'Hosts' tab

 ### Managing custom screens

 TODO